Inelastic Demand Definition and Examples

 You are required to compute the demand elastic of this product and comment upon the same.

-It is observed here that in case there is increase in the price of fire extinguisher say by ($1655 – $1550) $305 then there is change in demand for same that is decrease in demand by just only 5 units (300 – 295) and to compute how elastic the demand we shall first compute percentage changes which is $305/$1550 20% while for quantity it is 5/300 which is approx. 2% and now we shall divide the change in quantity demanded by change in price which shall be in percentage that is 2% / 20% which is 0.1 time.
+It is observed here that in case there is an increase in the price of fire extinguisher say by ($1655 – $1550) $305 then there is a change in demand for same that is a decrease in demand by just only 5 units (300 – 295) and to compute how elastic the demand we shall calculate percentage change which is $305/$1550 20% while for the quantity it is 5/300 which is approx. 2% and now we shall divide the change in quantity demanded by a change in price which shall be in percentage that is 2% / 20% which is 0.1 times.

 Hence, this implies that whenever the price of the fire extinguisher increases by 1%, they would lose the demand for the same only by 0.1%. hence, this can be stated that the demand for cooking oil is Inelastic in nature and can be considered as an inferior good.

 Inelastic Demand – Example #3